ethanfuerst/mpg-dashboard/README.md

 **TODO:**

-- [ ] update the dashboard online with new data i've collected
+- [x] update the dashboard online with new data i've collected

-	status: posted question on tableau online forum

 - [ ] find accurate heat index data for Austin area to compare to my mpg